johnriverz/packet-driver/README.md

 - Juan Rios (Implementation of the packet driver functions)

 ## Acknowledgments
 The project files have been revised and developed by Dr. Joe Sventek as an assigmnet for his Operating Systems class at the University of Oregon.
-The implementation of the packetdriver.c functions, along with the README.md file, are written by Juan Rios Jr, a Computer Science student at UO.
+The implementation of the packetdriver.c functions, along with the README.md file, are written by Juan Rios Jr, a Computer Science student at the UO.